fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 45: سُورَةُ الجَاثِيَةِ (Al-Jaathiya) - 16**
+**Surah 30: سُورَةُ الرُّومِ (Ar-Room) - 54**

-AND, INDEED, [already] unto the children of Israel did We vouchsafe revelation, and wisdom, and prophethood; and We provided for them sustenance out of the good things of life, and favoured them above all other people [of their time].
+IT IS GOD who creates you [all in a states of weak­ness, and then, after weakness, ordains strength [for you], and then, after [a period of] strength, ordains [old-age] weakness and grey hair.
+He creates what He wills; and He alone is all-knowing, infinite in His power.
  <!--END_SECTION:quran-->